 - As the dirt, dust and mold spores in the fibers may have been accumulating for years, don’t be disheartened if you don’t see an immediate improvement in the state of the carpet or your health.
 It may take several long sessions of vacuuming before you start to feel the benefits.

-Removing Mold From Your Clothes and Soft Furnishings
+How to Get Mold Out of Clothes and Soft Furnishings

 Mold removal is not straightforward when it comes to soft furnishings and clothes.
 If you use biocides such as diluted bleach and vinegar, the mold on the fabric dies, but the mycotoxins continue to be an allergen.
 It is not enough to kill the mold, it needs to be completely removed.